Our customers have been hired at: *Foot Note

 A phone call can be more personal and immediate.
 It might be appropriate if you have developed a rapport with the hiring manager or if they have encouraged you to call.

 If you connect with the interviewer on a professional networking platform, sending a brief message can be a viable alternative.
-However, more formal channels are typically preferred.
+But keep in mind that more formal channels are typically preferred.

 Keep the subject line clear and direct.
 Include your full name and the position you applied for, making it easy for the recipient to identify the purpose of your email.